 - 1. 120,000 trees planted - 2.
-2,000 farmers trained in agro-ecological techniques - 3.
-200 households receiving livestock - 4.
-200 households receiving veterinary support for their livestock - 5.
-300 people receiving bee-keeping training and supplies - 6.
+2,000 farmers trained in agro-ecological techniques

+- 3. 300 households receiving goats and pens - 4.
+300 households receiving veterinary support for their livestock - 5.
+5 apiaries at least will be strengthening for greater honey production in the markets - 6.
 800 women participating in gardening trainings - 7.
 1 brand will be established for ROPAGA products - 8.
 600 women will be trained on home food preservation - 9.
-130 savings/loan groups will be supported - 10.
-3,900 members of savings/loan groups will be supported - 11.
+90 savings/loan groups will be supported - 10.
+2 700 members of savings/loan groups will be supported - 11.
 20 entrepreneurs will receive loans for post-harvest processing equipment - 12.
-20 entrepreneurs will receive grants through the Business Plan Competition

-13. 1 farmer tracking system will be developed
+20 entrepreneurs will receive grants through the Business Plan Competition - 13.
+1 farmer tracking system will be developed - 14.
+2,000 farmers are enrolled in the plot insurance system against climatic shocks - 15.
+5 existing groups of artisanal seed producers (GPAS) within the ROPAGA network will be reinforced - 16.
+30 consultation meetings around sectoral tables to strengthen the governance of the agricultural and gender sectors - 17.
+Platforms for access to agricultural information and alerts to farmers on animal and plant epidemiological surveillance will be set up - 18. a three-year strategic plan for ROPAGA will be supported - 19.
+4 alliances with the private sector will be signed by ROPAGA - 20.
+4 Partnership with financing institutions for credit and/or micro-insurance will be signed by ROPAGA - 21.
+1 business plan for ROPAGA will be developed